Implementing the Child Protection Plan

 Detailed child protection plan - written agreement

 5.3.5The BFSWS social worker must ensure that there is a record of the core group meetings and must ensure that they formulate the detailed child protection plan in the form of a written agreement.
-Each Local Safeguarding Children Board should ensure that standard arrangements for the recording of the written agreement are in place.
+The Safeguarding Board should ensure that standard arrangements for the recording of the written agreement are in place.

 The completed child protection plan / agreement should be explained to the child in a manner which is in accordance with their age and understanding.
 The child should be given a copy of the plan written at a level appropriate to their age and understanding, and in their preferred language.